 This unusual houseplant prefers bright indirect sunlight for 6-8 hours daily – but it can live in direct sun for a few hours each morning.
 Too much bright sunlight and its leaves will scorch.
 If you don’t have enough light, its stems will get leggy.

 If you’re worried your Philodendron Camposportoanum isn’t getting enough light, you may need to move it closer to a window or purchase a grow light to help supplement its needs.
-Here are some basic options for you to consider.

 In terms of fertilizer, slow-release fertilizer is excellent for the Philodendron Camposportoanum.
 Consider using The Andersons PGF Balanced 10-10-10 Fertilizer with Micronutrients.
 In the early spring to summer, you should be feeding the plant once a month.